ceopinio/ceo-estimacions/README.md

 - `config` includes a `config.yaml` file that defines configuration variables that are used throughout the code.
 Most of these variables are just the locations/names of the relevant folders.
-It also defines a few variables that can be used to run the code in a cluster (see below).
+It also defines a few variables that can be used [to run the code in a cluster](#the-machine-learning-models).
 - `ansible` contains some files that are used to stand up a remote machine on which to execute the code.
 You can safely ignore this folder if you are planning to run the code in your local machine or if you have a preferred way of setting up a cluster.

-# Description of the scripts
+## Description of the scripts

 The project is structured in the following way.
-Each script performs a single task (described below).
+Each script performs a single task.
 All the scripts read in some data and write out the results of the corresponding operations.
 The input and output data for each script is documented in the `Snakefile` file.

 Note that all the scripts read from `config/config.yaml`.
 This is a YAML configuration that sets the main paths that are used in the